 For your IoT project, you deploy on your connected device or group of devices within seconds, inspect the logs, test, and update, all within the same venue, without having to switch between applications and vendors.
 The platform has already taken care of some of the infrastructural quandaries.
 So there is no need to perform complex backend development.
 This playful approach to software development invites less skilled users to experiment with IoT apps and successfully manage deployments.

-Apps from the Record Evolution IoT App Store
+Apps from the IoT App Store

 And here are some examples from the open-access Record Evolution IoT App Store:

-OPC UA Base App
+OPC UA Client